yousefelassal/quote-cron/README.md

 > It does not matter how slowly you go as long as you do not stop.

 > This is the final test of a gentleman: his respect for those who can be of no possible value to him.

+> Nature is a mutable cloud which is always and never the same.